square/square-python-sdk/doc/models/invoice.md

 # Invoice

 Stores information about an invoice.
 You use the Invoices API to create and manage invoices.
-For more information, see [Manage Invoices Using the Invoices API](https://developer.squareup.com/docs/invoices-api/overview).
+For more information, see [Invoices API Overview](https://developer.squareup.com/docs/invoices-api/overview).

 ## Structure